micheles/decorator/docs/README.rst

 which will install just the module on your system.

-If you prefer to install the full distribution from source, including the documentation, download the tarball_, unpack it and run
+If you prefer to install the full distribution from source, including the documentation, clone the [GitHub repo](https://github.com/micheles/decorator) or download the tarball_, unpack it and run

  `$ pip install .`